By Syed Ali

 One of the most beloved of Martinez’s high-profile customers was Herb Caen, the Chronicle columnist who would bring his Jaguar — he called it the White Rat — in for service.
 “Herb was a prince,” says Martinez.
 “He put me in his column four or five times, and every time he did that, this place would get stacked with cars.
 I got a lot of business from him — I couldn’t buy that kind of advertising.
 He was a wonderful man.”

 Martinez says one of the most unusual cars he came across was basketball legend Wilt Chamberlain’s pink Mercedes convertible.
 “He was so tall and his seat was so far back that I had to scoot all the way down just to reach his pedals,” says Martinez, laughing at the memory.
 “I could barely see above the steering wheel.”
-Chamberlain and Raider Hall of Famer Gene Upshaw would leave their cars at the station and walk over to eat at Thurmond’s barbecue joint on Fillmore Street.
+Chamberlain and Raider Hall of Famer Gene Upshaw would leave their cars at the station and walk over to eat at Thurmond’s soul food restaurant on Fillmore Street.

 Martinez has been servicing the community for so long that he’s seen several generations of customers.
 Many of his regulars eventually brought in their children, and many have brought their grandchildren.
 “Customers come in all the time and say, ‘You know my mom and dad!’ ” he says.
 “It’s unbelievable I’ve been here that long.”